JuliaRobotics/Caesar.jl/docs/src/index.md

 ## A Few Highlights

-> **Work In Progress**: (must be updated, 2019Q1)
+> **Updates to this list coming soon**

 The Caesar framework has the following features:
-* Factor-graph representation of pose and sensor data
+* Distributed Factor Graph representation of pose and sensor data
 * Localization using [Multi-modal iSAM](http://www.juliarobotics.org/Caesar.jl/latest/refs/literature/#Related-Literature-1)
   * Multi-core inference supporting `Pose2, Pose3, Point2, Point3, Multi-modal (multi-hypothesis), IMU preintegration, KDE density, intensity map, partial constraints, null hypothesis, etc`
 * Multi-modal and non-parametric representation of constraints
   * Gaussian distributions are but one of the many representations of measurement error
   * Simple, extensible framework for creation of new factor types
 * Multi-hypothesis representation in the factor-graph
-* Local in-memory solving on the device as well as database-driven centralized solving
+* Local in-memory solving on the device as well as database-driven centralized solving (micro-service architecture).
 * Fixed-lag, continuous operation as well as off-line batch solving

 ## Origins in Fundamental Research

 See related works on [the literature page](https://www.juliarobotics.org/Caesar.jl/latest/refs/literature/).

-## Future Directions

 Many future directions are in the works -- including fundamental research, implementation quality/performance, and system integration.
-Please see/open issues for specific requests or adding comments to an ongoing discussion.
+Please see/open issues for specific requests or adding comments to an ongoing discussion -- also consult the Caesar.jl Slack channel to follow/engage with community discussions.

 ## Next Steps
 For installation steps, examples/tutorials, and concepts please refer to the following pages: